Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Approximate Computing in the Serverless Clouds

 Approximate computing allows functions (tasks) with unaffordable response time, energy, or cost constraint(s) to be completed within its constraint(s)~\cite{jayakumar2016energy}.
-Even the tasks with affordable constraints that can tolerate approximate results (\ie multi-fidelity tasks~\cite{satyanarayanan2001multi}), can use approximate computing to bring about further resource-saving in the system.
-Since approximate computing compromises the precision and/or accuracy of the results, we envision that employing approximation techniques has less scope (in compare to reusing) in serverless platforms and is used only to meet the tasks' constraints that are otherwise unattainable.
-Example use cases of approximate computing in the serverless systems include: \begin{itemize} \item[1)] Improving the \emph{response time} via fast approximated results, before confirming or correcting the results by the exact computing. \item[2)] Providing an approximate result to save the \emph{cost}. \item[3)] Providing an approximate result only if the system is \emph{oversubscribed} and cannot perform exact computing in time. \end{itemize}
+Even the tasks with affordable constraints that can tolerate approximate results, a.k.a. multi-fidelity tasks~\cite{satyanarayanan2001multi}, can use approximate computing to bring about further resource-saving in the system.
+Since approximate computing compromises the precision and/or accuracy of the results, we envision that in comparison to reusing, employing approximation has less scope in the serverless platforms and is only to meet the tasks' constraints that are otherwise unattainable.
+Some notable use cases of approximate computing in the serverless systems include: \begin{itemize} \item[1)] Improving the \emph{response time} via fast approximate results, before confirming or correcting the results by the exact computing. \item[2)] Providing an approximate result to reduce the incurred \emph{cost}. \item[3)] Providing an approximate result only if the system is \emph{oversubscribed} and cannot perform exact computing in time. \end{itemize}

-There are various approaches for approximate computing that can improve the efficiency of the serverless computing platforms.
-We can categorize these approaches into four classes as shown at the lower part of Figure~\ref{fig:ReuseApprox}.
-In this section, we first position approximation approaches with respect to the reusing-based approaches and then discuss the general requirements for function approximation in the serverless context.
-Next, we elaborate on the four classes in Sections~\ref{subsec:datalevel}---\ref{subsec:schedlevel}.
+There are various approaches for approximate computing that can improve the efficiency of serverless computing platforms.
+We can categorize these approaches into four classes, as shown in the lower part of Figure~\ref{fig:ReuseApprox}.
+In this section, we first position approximation approaches in comparison to the reusing-based approaches and then, discuss the general requirements for function approximation in the serverless context.
+Next, we elaborate on the four categories of approximation in Sections~\ref{subsec:datalevel}---\ref{subsec:schedlevel}.